rdfostrich/article-jws2018-ostrich/content/introduction.md

 more direct and efficient access to prior versions is desired.

 Consequently,
-RDF archiving systems came about that, for instance, support query engines that use the standard [SPARQL query language](cite:cites spec:sparqllang).
+RDF archiving systems emerged that, for instance, support query engines that use the standard [SPARQL query language](cite:cites spec:sparqllang).
 In 2015, however, [a survey on archiving Linked Open Data](cite:cites archiving) illustrated the need for improved versioning capabilities, as current approaches have scalability issues at Web-scale.
 They either perform well for versioned query evaluation, at the cost of large storage space requirements,